fszostak/bash-util-scripts/README.md

 3) Reopen your terminal and try use any script

+> Note: all commands have -h option for help

 ## SSH
 - [ssh-plus - ssh connection menu from your ~/.ssh/config](https://github.com/fszostak/bash-util-scripts/blob/master/docs/ssh.md).